wvhulle/rust-course-ghent/session-2/4-generics.typ

 Generics are a zero-cost abstraction.

+#focus-slide[
+  #image("images/constraint.jpg", width: 100%)
+]

 == Trait bounds

-Require the types to implement some trait, so that you can call this trait’s methods
+Require the types to implement some trait, so that you can call this trait's methods

 ```rs
 fn duplicate<T: Clone>(a: T) -> (T, T) {